MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/define-an-azure-network-topology.md

 Networks can be segmented to suit your needs by environment, teams, location, line of business, or some other function.
 Network groups can be defined statically or dynamic by defining a set of conditions that govern group membership.

-AVNM allows to implement the design principles of Azure Landing Zone to accommodate all application migration, modernization, and innovation at scale.
+AVNM allows you to implement the design principles of Azure Landing Zone to accommodate all application migration, modernization, and innovation at scale.

 **Design considerations:**